awsdocs/amazon-route53-docs/doc_source/tutorial-redirecting-dns-queries.md

 1. In the **Distribution Settings** section, accept the default values for all settings except the following:
 **Alternate domain names \(CNAMEs\)**
-Type the names of the two domains that you want users to use to access your content, such as example\.com and example\.net, or www\.example\.com and example\.com\.
+Enter the names of the two domains that you want users to use to access your content, such as example\.com and example\.net, or www\.example\.com and example\.com\.
 **SSL Certificate**
 Choose **Custom SSL Certificate**\.
 Then choose the certificate that you got in [Step 3: Get an SSL/TLS Certificate from ACM](#tutorial-redirecting-dns-queries-get-certificate)\.